Skills-Test Critical Steps and Error Prevention

 Key Takeaways

-• Most hands-on errors happen at transition points: before touching supplies, before moving the resident, before measuring, and before leaving the room.
+• Most errors happen at transition points — before touching supplies, before moving the resident, before measuring, and before leaving the room.

-• If contamination or sequence error occurs, the safest habit is to stop, correct it within policy, and continue rather than hide it.
+• If contamination or a sequence error occurs, stop and correct it within policy rather than hide it; documentation is done only after care is actually completed.

-Do not practice only the visible middle of the skill.
-Many failed or unsafe performances happen before the first step or after the task seems finished.
-The opening, transitions, and closing are where safety habits show.
+The lesson is to treat every lab checkoff, task checklist, and return demonstration as a safety rehearsal, not a memorized performance.
+Do not practice only the visible middle of a skill.
+Many failures occur before the first step or after the task seems finished — in the opening, the transitions, and the closing, where safety habits actually show.

-Use a consistent routine until it becomes automatic.
+Use the same routine on every skill until it is automatic.

 PhaseCritical habits